In September 1991, the body of a prostitute who had been beaten to death was discovered at the end of a cul-de-sac in Raleigh, North Carolina.

 In 2009, the North Carolina Innocence Inquiry Commission held a hearing on Taylor’s case, and the eight member commission unanimously concluded that Taylor was innocent.
 In February 2010, after a review by a three judge panel, Taylor’s conviction was overturned, and in May 2010, he was pardoned by the Governor of North Carolina.

-In August 2013, the State of North Carolina agreed to settle a lawsuit filed by Taylor for $4.625 million.
+Taylor received $750,000 in state compensation and in August 2013, the state agreed to settle a lawsuit filed by Taylor for $4.625 million.

 - Stephanie Denzel